SriPalla/misc/export.md

 ### Additional Notes

-- Ensure your Docker setup allows for the necessary network communication.
+- **Network Configuration**: Ensure that your Docker setup allows for the necessary network communication.
-- The script includes a waiting mechanism to confirm that a primary has been elected, which should prevent the "timeout while waiting for a server that matches" error.
-- If you still face issues, consider adding a retry mechanism or increasing the sleep duration to ensure that MongoDB has enough time to start up and initiate the replica set properly.
+- **Retry Mechanism**: If you still face issues, consider adding a retry mechanism or increasing the sleep duration in the script to ensure that MongoDB has enough time to start up and initiate the replica set properly.

 This setup should ensure that the MongoDB instance is fully ready and the replica set is properly initiated before any connections are attempted, allowing Spring Data transactions to work correctly.